Best Fish Oil Supplement (2025): A Registered Dietitian’s Top Picks In A Sea Full Of Options

 Here’s the thing about supplements—while the Food and Drug Administration (FDA) regulates both finished dietary supplement products and dietary ingredients, they are not authorized to approve dietary supplements for safety and effectiveness.
 Or, supplements might contain sketchy ingredients in even sketchier doses.

 But because we care about what we and you should put into our bodies, we are hyper-aware of whether or not products undergo third-party testing.
-Verifications through the USP and other third-party testers signifies that the fish oil has been reviewed under specific safety and quality standards.
+Verifications through the USP and other third-party testers signify that the fish oil has been reviewed under specific safety and quality standards.

 RELATED: Best Protein Shakes